bradleymarch/beerboss/README.md

 	1. A separate list for breweries visited will be added.
 	2. A ranking system for favorite beers will be added.
 	3. A simple way to access the brewery or beer official web page will be linked.
+	4. Notes will be added for each favorite selection that you can look at and update later on.

 Here is some example code from the frontend:
 ```